 Decreased color vision

 The cells in the retina responsible for normal color vision tend to decline as we age, causing colors to become less bright and the contrast between different colors to be less noticeable.
 Though a normal part of aging, faded colors can at times signal a more serious ocular problem.

 Beyond the normal changes that come with age, the risk of developing a serious eye disease, such as age related macular degeneration and glaucoma, increases.
 Routine eye exams are essential to keeping your eyes healthy.
 Your eye doctor can determine whether your symptoms are caused by an eye problem or are a normal byproduct of aging.

 If you or a loved one suffers from impaired vision, we can help.
-To find out more and to schedule your annual eye doctor's appointment, contact Honest Eye Doctor in East Round Rock today.
+To find out more and to schedule your annual eye doctor's appointment, contact Honest Eye Doctor in Palm Valley Round Rock today.